 What will ticket prices be in the new stadium?

-Will there be a new stadium marketing center where fans can see elements of the new stadium and review a seating process?
+Will fans have an opportunity to see elements of the new stadium and review a seating process?

 What is a Stadium Builder's License?

 A Stadium Builder's License (SBL) is a one-time contribution that grants Season Ticket Members the right to control their seats for a defined term as long as they continue to purchase the corresponding Vikings season tickets on an annual basis.
 SBLs are used to help finance construction of new stadiums; programs have been used as a finance tool for more than half of all stadium projects in the NFL.